Last updated March 16th, 2023.

-In many respects, Japan is unique in its history and culture.
-Investors will find that Japanese property developers are also unique in their finances and approaches to real estate.
+In many aspects, Japan is unique in its history and culture.
+Investors will find that Japanese property developers are also unique in their finances and approach to real estate.

-If you come from the Western world, you’re likely not averse to moving every few years due to a change of life circumstances.
-In Japan, on the other hand, it’s not uncommon for people to go from the cradle to the grave living in the same dwelling.
+If you come from the Western world, you’re likely not opposed to moving every few years due to a change of life circumstances.
+In Japan, on the other hand, it’s not uncommon for people to go from the cradle to the grave living in the exact same house.

 A house in Japan is seen as an extension of the person living there.
-And the inhabitant of a specific home becomes intimately associated with the property itself over the course of their lives.
+The inhabitant of a specific home becomes intimately associated with the property itself over the course of their lives.

 Why should this matter to investors?
-Because the undesirability of second-hand sales is an important part of Japan’s real estate market.
+Because the undesirability of second-hand sales is a significant part of Japan’s real estate market.

 According to Nomura, the average house in Japan depreciates to nearly zero in just 22 years.
-This isn’t hyperbole either.
-Houses are regularly bulldozed and rebuilt when they get sold to a new owner.
+This isn’t hyperbole, either.
+Houses are regularly bulldozed and rebuilt when they are sold to a new owner.

 The only thing that appreciates or retains its value, at least here in Japan, is the land underneath a house.

-Structures aren’t worth anything in the long-term.
-This makes property developers crucial to Japan’s real estate market as a whole.
+Structures aren’t worth anything in the long term.
+This makes Japanese real estate companies crucial to its property market as a whole.

-Many factors that led to the desirability of new housing developments in Japan, but tradition plays a big part.
-It’s often seen as gauche to jump from one dwelling to the next,.
-So Japanese people haven’t ever gotten used to the idea of second-hand homes.
+Many factors led to the desirability of new housing developments in Japan, but tradition plays a big part.
+It’s often seen as gauche to jump from one dwelling to the next.
+So, Japanese people haven’t ever gotten used to the idea of second-hand homes.

 Put simply, it has become perfectly normal in Japan to build or restructure one’s home every few decades.